ZhgChg.Li

 # Repo -> Settings -> Actions secrets and variables -> secrets

-# Firebase CLI Token secret (refer to the article for obtaining)
+# Firebase CLI Token (see article for how to get)

 FIREBASE_CLI_TOKEN: ${{ secrets.FIREBASE_CLI_TOKEN }}